 _ _ _ _ _

 Our mission is to promote the writing, reading, and thinking of poetry as part of everyday life.
 Have fun writing poems while sharing observations and insights with other people; save your poems to ponder later.
 We sponsor public events such as poetry readings, discussion groups, and poetry contests, and by publishing poetry books.

 - making a mental snapshot of a moment in time

 - realizing a connection that you feel with other people – now, in the past, or in the future

 - Participate in our events.
 Sign up for our biweekly emails on our "Contact" page.

 Write poems when they come to you, before they evaporate.

-For specific suggestions for the next Book Fair, the next poetry contest, or the next project, contact us by email through the "contact us" page on this website.
+For specific suggestions for the next poetry contest, poetry anthology, or the next project, contact us by email through the "Contact" page on this website.

 Financial: We welcome your support, although contributions are not tax-deductible.
-Small donations (up to $50) always welcome.
+Small donations always welcome.
 Make checks payable to "Peterborough Poetry Project," and mail to Peterborough Poetry Project, PO Box 247, Peterborough NH 03458.